neilkplugins/homepro_mqtt/README.md

 ## Version using external config file and with authentication support

-I have also created a version that looks for a configuration file in the same directory of the script `mqtt_publisher_config` called `mqtt.cfg`
+I have also created a version of the script that looks for a configuration file in the same directory of the script `mqtt_publisher_config` called `mqtt.cfg`

 This version will read the broker IP and port from this file, a sample is in the repository.
 If you are not using a password then you can delete the authentication section.